potemkeen/self-driving-car/README.md

 I wrote this code based on the "Self-driving Car (no libraries) JavaScript course" by Radu Mariescu-Istodor (https://www.youtube.com/playlist?list=PLB0Tybl0UNfYoJE7ZwsBQoDIG4YN9ptyY).

-I added some improvements to the code and functionality to improve usability.
+I added some changes to the code to improve usability.